UniversalDependencies/docs/treebanks/gl_treegal/index.md

 <ul>
   <li>Cnd,Ind
     <ul>
-      <li>AUX: sería, debería, podería, habería, poderían, tería, deberiamos, permanecería</li>
+      <li>AUX: sería, debería, podería, habería, poderían, tería, deberiamos</li>
-      <li>AUX-Fin: sería, debería, podería, habería, poderían, tería, permanecería</li>
+      <li>AUX-Fin: sería, debería, podería, habería, poderían, tería</li>
       <li>VERB-Fin: gustaría, tería, Diría, Quedaría, correspondería, empobrecería, escluiría, faltaría, gostaría, instalaría</li>
     </ul>
   </li>